<<Download>> Download Microsoft Word Course Outline Icon Word Version Download PDF Course Outline Icon PDF Version

 • Manage application state with Signals — signal(), computed(), effect() — plus signal inputs, queries, and outputs.

-• Build typed reactive forms with strict TypeScript typing throughout.
+• Build forms with the stable Signal Forms API and with typed reactive forms, with strict TypeScript typing throughout.

 • Configure routing with the standalone Router, functional guards, and lazy-loaded routes.